adeci/OverHere/Sprint2.md

 - Notes: Does NOT check if image exists.

 GetUserObject(userid string) UserObject:
-- Take in username string and returns User Object containing that username stored in MongoDB Atlas
+- Take in username string and returns User Object containing that username stored in MongoDB Atlas.

+Tests (database):

+TestCreateAndStoreUserObject(t *testing.T):
+- Tests the creation and storage of a User Object in MongoDB Atlas.

+TestCreateAndStoreOHPostObject(t *testing.T):
+- Tests the creation and storage of an OHPost Object in MongoDB Atlas.

+TestCreateAndStoreImageObject(t *testing.T):
+- Tests the creation and storage of an Image Object in MongoDB Atlas.

+TestGetUserObject(t *testing.T):
+- Tests get function for a User Object.

+Tests (imageprocessing):

+TestToBase64(t *testing.T):
+- Tests conversion of bytes to base64 string.

+TestDecodePNG(t *testing.T):
+- Tests conversion of local image to base64 string.

+TestEncodePNG(t *testing.T):
+- Tests conversion of base64 string to locally written image.

 Alex (routing):
 - Sorted backend into controller, model, responses, routes, and services files